Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 ##### CoolIntegrationSourceValidationDelegate

 The `CoolIntegrationSourceValidationDelegate` is a class that validates the specific fields with network calls.
-Currently, the methods of `CoolIntegrationSourceValidationDelegate` return the `FieldValidationResult`s which are then used to compose the `ValidationResult`.
+Currently, the methods of the `CoolIntegrationSourceValidationDelegate` return the `FieldValidationResult`s which are then used to compose the `ValidationResult`.

 We need to update this class to utilize the `TargetValidationResult`s instead of the outdated `FieldValidationResult`s.